andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 Now the `Top Edge` is decluttered.

 Which lead us to the `Top Menu`.

+#### * Quick Close

  What can be done there?
 The `Top Menu` can be accessed from three places - from `Home, Events, In-App`.
 What if we want more "one-hand" friendly use.
 What if the swipe direction from `Home` to `Events` is recored and used for rearanging the `Top Menu` in a more compact form.
 Demonstration will clear out the idea.

 | Left Swipe | From Home | Right Swipe |
 | -------- | -------- | -------- |
 | <img src="resource/video/SailfishOS_TopMenuLeft.gif" alt="Sailfish Top MenuLeft" width="240px">   | <img src="resource/video/SailfishOS_TopMenu.gif" alt="Sailfish Top Menu" width="240px"> | <img src="resource/video/SailfishOS_TopMenuRight.gif" alt="Sailfish Top Menu Right" width="240px"> |

-This is not the about the UI (colors, icon shapes etc) but more about the UX so here is a little comparison of the old vs the proposed:
+This is not the about the UI (colors, icon shapes etc) but more about the UX, so here is a little comparison of the old vs the proposed:

 <p align="center">
     <img src="https://gitlab.com/andyfv/sailfishos-ux-case-study/raw/master/resource/images/sailfish-topmenu-comparison.svg"